privacy-scaling-explorations/core-program/2024/week3_hack_and_experiment.md

 ## 5. Solve Some ZK Puzzles

-Some these problems and present to us how you did it: https://zkhack.dev/puzzles/
+Solve these problems and present to us how you did it: https://zkhack.dev/puzzles/

 ## 6. *OR YOUR OWN PROJECT*
 !!!!!!
 UNVEIL YOUR POWER ANON !!!!!